GUIDE: What are the steps to choose an ERP for a service company?

 • Cost of support

-• Management of user and administrator training, ...
+• Management of user training, administrators, etc.

 • Customization and specific developments

-• How is the deployment of the solution going?
+• How is the solution deployed?

 • Are the integration teams internal or external to your teams?